Seriously … what’s the magic answer? Is it 5%? 10%? 15%?

 Here’s a more detailed article I wrote about how the 401(k) raise ratchet method works and why it’s so effective.
 I can definitely vouch for it – it was the strategy I used to slowly bump up our savings rate all the way up to the max!

 - The 10 Best Practical Ways to Budget Your Money and Save More

 - Monthly Budget Not Working?
 Why An Annual Budget Is Better

 - Our All-Inclusive Trip to Los Cabos, Mexico & How We’ve Saved $4,247 in Travel This Year

 At a Minimum, Get the Full Employer 401(k) Match

 Okay, okay.
-I perfectly understand that saving $18,500 will not fit into everyone’s financial situation.
+I perfectly understand that saving all the way up to the 401(k) maximum limit will not fit into everyone’s financial situation.

 My goal here was to illustrate just how great this strategy can be if you scaled it for maximum benefit.

 At the absolute minimum, there is one threshold you should under no circumstances go below: Contributing as much as needed to get the full 401(k) employer match.

 For me, this is the one number that is non-negotiable.